lynn-miller/LFMC_estimation/README.md

 A directory is provided that contains the notebooks and scripts used to generate and analyse the specific models used for each paper.
 In the "main" branch, these are updated to run with the latest version of the code.
 Each directory contains the customised `common.py` and `architecture_???.py` files, and has 4 sub-directories `extract_data`, `build_models`, `analyse_results` and `create_maps` that contain the scripts and notebooks for each task.

 ## Requirements
 1. Python 3.8 with packages listed in [requirements.txt](../requirements.txt).
 The code was written and tested using Anaconda on Windows.
-Limited testing has also been done on Linux, but there were minor differences in the versions of some packages (see [requirements-linux.txt](../requirements-linux.txt) for package versions used).
+It has also been tested on Linux, but there were minor differences in the versions of some packages (see [requirements-linux.txt](../requirements-linux.txt) for package versions used).
 [InstallNotes.md](../InstallNotes.md) contains some notes about how to set up a suitable Anaconda virtual environment.
 2. An authenticated Google Earth Engine account
 3. A copy of the [`Globe-LFMC.xlsx` dataset](#Globe-LFMC)
 4. A copy of the [Köppen-Geiger Climate Zone Data](#Koppen-Geiger)